elsiehupp/wikiteam/README.md

 ## MediaWiki Scraper Toolset

 MediaWiki Scraper is a set of tools for archiving wikis.
-The tools work on MediaWiki wikis, but the team hopes to expand to other wiki engines.
-As of 2020, WikiTeam has preserved more than [250,000 wikis](https://github.com/WikiTeam/wikiteam/wiki/Available-Backups), several wikifarms, regular Wikipedia dumps and [34 TB of Wikimedia Commons images](https://archive.org/details/wikimediacommons).

 The main general-purpose module of MediaWiki Scraper is `dumpgenerator`, which can download XML dumps of MediaWiki sites that can then be parsed or redeployed elsewhere.

 ## Python Environment